ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * Make and model of a chip or processor, particularly for a security-oriented chip
 * Identification and measurement of the software running on a device
 * Configuration and state of a device
-* Environmental characteristics of a device like its GPS location
+* Environmental characteristics of a device like its Global Positioning Sytem (GPS) location
 * Formal certifications received

 EAT is constructed to support a wide range of use cases.